rajeesing/cdc/README.md

      #https://debezium.io/documentation/reference/2.5/connectors/sqlserver.html
      - ./connectors/debezium-connector-sqlserver:/kafka/connect/debezium-connector-sqlserver #first part (before colon), it is the local directory relative connector path of your docker-compose
 ```
-To spin container from above docker-compose.yml file use ```docker-compose up -d``` command to execute from your terminal.
+To spin the container from the above docker-compose.yml file use ```docker-compose up -d``` command to execute from your terminal.

 If all goes well you can see all containers running successfully and looks like almost similar to below screen.
 If you don't have Docker for Windows, then you need one that can download when you [click here](https://docs.docker.com/desktop/install/windows-install/).

 ![image](https://github.com/rajeesing/cdc/assets/7796293/19af9357-159c-4245-b5b7-cf1ca7da6403)

-Once all services are running, this is the time to configure connector.
+Once all services are running, this is the time to configure the connector.
 We are using Microsoft SQL connector which you can download when you [click here](https://repo1.maven.org/maven2/io/debezium/debezium-connector-sqlserver/2.6.0.Final/debezium-connector-sqlserver-2.6.0.Final-plugin.tar.gz)

 #### Configure the Connector
-To configure connector, you can use any API client tool for ex.
+To configure the connector, you can use any API client tool for ex.
 Postman, Bruno etc. and configure the endpoint with below given details:

 POST - ```http://localhost:8083/connectors```

-Send below JSON to Request Body
+Send the below JSON to Request Body
 ```
 {
     "name": "cdcexample-connector",